+Gary flew in to Long Beach Airport, after DEROS from Da Nang.
+Gary was also K-9 with me, and seemed his natural happy-go-lucky self.
+I noticed how dark his tan was, and wondered ifl had been like that from Vietnam.
+And of course he wanted me to set him up with a date.
+I took him to church.
+"Church!
+You gotta be kidding me?" he had protested.
 The one time I played match-maker and I introduced him to Rita.
 I figured she could handle him.
 A match truly made in heaven.
 I phoned Kathy, and we began talking on the phone -- a lot.
 We double-dated with Gary and Rita, went to the drive-in movies, to the Cinnamon Cinder and saw Sonny Bono and Cher, and went for drives all over southern California.
 And Rita and Kathy's screams were piercing over Airplane Hill.

+At night, Gary and I talked at times for hours.
+Vietnam: Remembering K-9 posts; remembering a firefight one night; talking about Blackie and Bucky, about J.B. ... everything and anything.
+Gary couldn't sleep.
+Neither could I. I got him a job at Douglas Aircraft with me, and we helped build the first DC-10' s.
 After nearly a year, Gary and Rita got married, and soon moved to Michigan.
-Soon thereafter, my high school phoned and asked if I would address the school's Veterans' Day Assemblies (2,500 students), in uniform (I was already discharged from a four years USAF enlistment).
+Soon thereafter, my high school phoned and asked ifl would address the school's Veterans' Day Assemblies (2,500 students), in uniform (I was already discharged from a four years USAF enlistment).
 I agreed.
-A few days later I had parked my car in old familiar stomping-grounds in one of the Millikan High School, Long Beach, student parking lots.
+A few days later I had parked my car in old familiar stompinggrounds in one of the Millikan High School, Long Beach, student parking lots.
 I couldn't believe I had agreed to such an idiotic request, and was grumbling to myself while walking toward the auditorium.
 I didn't have clue-one what I would say, and this was merely the first-assembly with a second-assembly to go!
 So basically I planned to respond to the Principal's (WWII vet) questions, and somehow get through it.